-Update 2017: *Dhivena now lives at Jubilee Home with lots of foster sisters, as well as twin sister *Amulya.
+Update 2017: *Dhivena now lives at Faith Home Orange with 6 foster sisters, as well as twin sister *Amulya.
 She attends on-site school, where she learns to make handicrafts, attends a music class, and learns at her own educational level. *Dhivena loves to listen to music and make bracelets and necklaces in her vocational class!
-She still needs $300/month to be fully sponsored.
-You can sign up to sponsor *Dhivena here

 Update 2015: *Dhivena now lives in a foster home with foster father, mother, 3 sisters, and other older foster sisters, as well as her twin, *Amulya.
 She attends on-site vocational school with her foster parents.
 She is learning sign language, music, and handwork – jewelry making and garland stringing.

 Doesn’t child of the day *Dhivena (Div-en-ah) have a beautiful blog name? *Dhivena is a very happy fifteen year old who has epilepsy, cerebral palsy, and intellectual disability along with a bright, friendly personality and she is one of the first to greet you when you visit her foster home! *Dhivena also has some strabismus (eyes that do not focus the same direction, usually due to muscle weakness) that does not appear to affect her sight.

 Aren’t twins twice the fun?! *Dhivena has a twin sister, *Amulya, and the pair can always be seen waving down from the balcony of the second story when you first arrive at their home!
 She is quick to greet you with a hug and lead you around to show you her room.
 I love *Dhivena’s 1000-watt smile!
 Before coming to SCH, she had very tight tendons behind her knees, and clubbed feet, which made it impossible for her to walk on them until she received a surgery to fix, which helped her move from getting around on her knees to walking.